Inside: A tutorial on how to print on wood to upcycle a lazy susan with vintage cheese labels. The post includes free vintage cheese label printables.

 - Tiger Gruyere

-4. Cover the printed side of the label with a thin layer of mod podge.
+Step 4: Cover the printed side of the label with a thin layer of mod podge.
 Also, cover the top of the wood with a layer of mod podge.
 Then stick the label face down onto the wood.
 Use a ruler or credit card edge to smooth out any bubbles in the paper.
-Leve for several hours to dry fully.
+Leave for several hours to dry thoroughly.

-5. Once the Mod Podge has dried, using a sponge and a bowl of water dampen the back of the label.
+Step 5: Once the Mod Podge has dried, using a sponge and a bowl of water, dampen the back of the label.

-6. Next, gently rub away the wet paper with your fingers.
-You will notice that the paper comes away from the wood leaving the print behind.
+Step 6: Gently rub away the wet paper with your fingers.
+You will notice that the paper disappears from the wood, leaving the print behind.
 You have to be both gentle and firm with the rubbing.

-7. Carry on rubbing until all the paper is removed.
-You may have to keep on adding water to the paper in between rubs.
-The whole process takes a little time and you will have to go over the same area several times to remove all the paper residue.
+Step 7: Carry on rubbing until all the paper is removed.
+You may have to keep adding water to the paper between rubs.
+The process takes a little time,e and you will have to go over the same area several times to remove all the paper residue.

-Occasionally, you may rub a little too hard and remove some print.
-Especially on any areas that weren’t sanded very well.
+Occasionally, you may rub too hard and remove some print, especially on areas that weren’t sanded very well.
 Don’t worry about this.
 It only adds to the character of the vintage cheese board look.
-Also, you can tidy up these mistakes at the end by colouring in the areas with coloured sharpies or paint over them with acrylic paint in matching colours.
+Also, you can tidy up these mistakes at the end by colouring in the areas with coloured sharpies or painting over them with acrylic paint in matching colours.

-8. Once the Lazy Susan is dried, brush away any loose bits of paper from the top.
+Step 8: Once the Lazy Susan is dried, brush away loose bits of paper from the top.
 Finish off by sealing the board with a varnish.
-If you are going to use the board for serving food directly on to it make sure you use a food safe varnish or wax.
+If you use the board for serving food directly onto it, make sure you use a food-safe varnish or wax.